onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 Request Payload

-Example payload to migrate and update the base url of the http request
+Example payload to migrate and update the base url of the http request A new element with id "709c62b3-8918-41b9-a747-d21eb79c6c22" has been added during migration which will be deployed by the participant.

 .. literalinclude:: files/AC-migrate.json
    :language: json